 Remainder of building

 Gerald Spencer will expand this discussion to include these additional methods as some later date if I can find the time.
+All inputs for these additional construction contract acquisition methods will be appreciated.

 Cost Plus Fixed Fee